 Our Silk Road journey ended in Kashgar, the oasis so far west in China that it is closer to Istanbul than to Beijing.
 The Muslim festival of Eid-al-Adha celebrated by the local Uighur people had begun.

-There were unconfirmed reports in the news (since confirmed) about the harsh efforts to silence these Muslim “rebels” by the Chinese government.
+There were unconfirmed reports in the news (since confirmed) about the harsh government efforts to silence Muslim “rebels.”
 No one would discuss it.

-We wanted to see the legendary Kashgar Sunday animal market where, for centuries, silk traders had bartered weary camels for fresh ones and purchased sheep and goats to walk with them.
+We wanted to see the legendary Kashgar Sunday animal market.
+For centuries, silk traders bartered weary camels for fresh ones and purchased sheep and goats to walk with them.
 Save for a few Halal butchers and an elderly man carrying a bleating sheep home on his moped, it was empty.

 We went to the central market where the region’s famous Hami melons lay in piles; unsold, uneaten.
 The Id Kah Mosque in the city center is one of the oldest in China.
-On one of the holiest days in the calendar, the dozens of surveillance cameras hung on its gate had no one to monitor.
-The central government’s policy of forced cultural assimilation had terrified Kashgar’s residents, decimated the ranks of the religious and devastated the local culture.
+On one of the holiest days in the calendar, no one appeared.
+We learned the central government’s policy of forced cultural assimilation had terrified Kashgar’s residents.
+Violence decimated the ranks of the religious and devastated the local culture.

 Kashgar, Now Forgotten

 Kashgar was the filming location for “Kite Runner.”
 That look is gone today.
 We strolled the old city, a maze of mud-brick houses which the Chinese government began rebuilding in 2009.
-They’ve restored some facades, widened lanes and, we were told, added reinforced concrete, indoor plumbing and electricity for the original Uighur residents who’ve returned.
+They’ve restored some facades and widened ancient lanes.
+We were told the government added reinforced concrete, indoor plumbing and electricity for the original Uighur residents who’ve returned.

 Efforts are made to maintain it as a tourist attraction.
-There is traditional dancing and music by costumed Uighur staged a few times a day for the many Han Chinese who visit.
+Traditional dances and music are staged a few times a day by costumed Uighur for the many Han Chinese who visit.
 It made us very uncomfortable.

 The most evocative Silk Road sight was the original British Consulate.
 Many books describe it as the home of Consul-General George Macartney who warmly welcomed explorers from every Silk Road expedition between 1890-1918.
 The boarded-up Victorian consulate now sleeps quietly on a back lane behind the Luxemon Qinibagh Hotel.
 Out front, a dusty elm tree bears a plaque dated 1888.

-According to Gao Anming, VP of the China International Publishing Corp. who was launching an English language translation of a noted Dunhuang guide, the Silk Road’s historic role was not just as a corridor of trade but also as a major civilizing force in the ancient world.
+Gao Anming, VP of the China International Publishing Corp. spoke about the Silk Road’s historic role.
+He called it a major civilizing force in the ancient world.
 He referred to this mutually beneficial cooperation as the “Silk Road Spirit.”

-Dr. Elizabeth Woo Li of the Sinological Development Charitable Foundation (SDCF), which supports foreign scholars in learning firsthand about Chinese cultures and philosophy, agreed.
+Dr. Elizabeth Woo Li of the Sinological Development Charitable Foundation (SDCF) spoke.
+SDCF supports foreign scholars in learning firsthand about Chinese cultures and philosophy.
 She called Dunhuang an extraordinary and sacred site that thrived on harmonious coexistence.

-Today’s Silk Road travelers can still feel the harmony between Indian traders, Muslim merchants, Buddhist pilgrims, Mongol raiders, Persian artists and Greek and Roman soldiers, who were united in efforts to seek their fortunes in the easternmost region of their world.
+Today’s Silk Road travelers can still feel the harmony.
+Indian traders, Muslim merchants, Buddhist pilgrims, Mongol raiders, Persian artists and Greek and Roman soldiers united in efforts to seek their fortunes in the easternmost regions of their world.

-That Silk Road Spirit is what makes it such a compelling journey still.
+That Silk Road Spirit makes it a compelling journey still.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.